Berlin Blockade: Black Friday

 As a result of Black Friday, Tunner instituted a number of new rules; instrument flight rules (IFR) would be in effect at all times, regardless of actual visibility, and each sortie would have only one chance to land in Berlin, returning to its air base if it missed its approach, where it was slotted back into the flow.
 Stacking was eliminated.
 With straight-in approaches, the planners found that in the time it had taken to unstack and land nine aircraft, 30 aircraft could be landed, bringing in 300 tons.
 Accident rates and delays dropped immediately.
-Tunner decided, as he had done during the Hump operation, to replace the C-47s in the airlift with C-54s or larger aircraft when it was realised that it took just as long to unload a 3.5-ton C-47 as a 10-ton C-54.
+Tunner decided, as he had done during the Hump operation, to replace the C-47s in the airlift with C-54s or larger aircraft when it was realised that it took just as long to unload the 3.5-ton cargo of a C-47 as the 10-ton cargo of a C-54.
 One of the reasons for this was the sloping cargo floor of the "taildragger" C-47s, which made truck loading difficult.
 The tricycle geared C-54's cargo deck was level, so that a truck could back up to it and offload cargo quickly.
 The change went into full effect after 28 September 1948.

 Having noticed on his first inspection trip to Berlin on 31 July that there were long delays as the flight crews returned to their aircraft after getting refreshments from the terminal, Tunner banned aircrew from leaving their aircraft for any reason while in Berlin.
 Instead, he equipped jeeps as mobile snack bars, handing out refreshments to the crews at their aircraft while it was being unloaded.
 Airlift pilot Gail Halvorsen later noted, "he put some beautiful German Fräuleins in that snack bar.
 They knew we couldn't date them, we had no time.
 So they were very friendly."
 Operations officers handed pilots their clearance slips and other information while they ate.
 With unloading beginning as soon as engines were shut down on the ramp, turnaround before takeoff back to Rhein-Main or Wiesbaden was reduced to thirty minutes.